 Most traffic victims in 2020, 38% of them, were cyclists.
 This is more than the passenger cars, the category that was the most hit by traffic accidents in 2019.

-All casualties, whether they were on motorcycles, scooters, passenger cars, or pedestrians but the cyclists decreased in number of deaths.
+All casualties, whether they were on motorcycles, scooters, passenger cars, or pedestrians decreased except for the number of deaths for cyclists.

 A third of the cycling fatalities happened on electric bikes.